-As well as 9 hours spent in college, it is expected that the student will equal this time working outside the college on assessments, research, revision and other learning activities.
+As well as nine hours spent in College, it is expected that the student will equal this time working outside the College on assessments, research, revision and other learning activities.

-This is a new programme and will run with a minimum of 10 students enrolled on each pathway.
-It is regulated by HEFCE and awarded by Sheffield Hallam University.
+This is a new programme which will run with a minimum of ten students enrolled on each pathway.
+It is regulated bythe OfS and awarded by Sheffield Hallam University.

 All applicants will be invited to an interview to discuss their qualifications, experience and any other related issues.

 You will need to be employed and have permission from your employer to undertake this programme.